solenedel/NodeJS-notes/clients-and-servers.md

 Server-side logs will not show in the browser's console, which is only for client-side logs.

+Also note that js scripts linked in the body of an html page will not run on the server-side, but on the client-side.

 To see our application in the browser, we type `localhost:3000` in the address bar.
 At this point we will see that a request has been made but there is no response sent back from the server to the browser.